 Fill

-them to within ¼-inch of the top, wipe any spilled sauce off the top, seat
+them to within 1/4-inch of the top, wipe any spilled sauce off the top, seat

 the lid and tighten the ring around them.
-Then put them into the boiling
+Then put the filled jars into the canner!

 This is where the jar tongs come in really handy!